 Originally from the flat lands of Indiana, Karsten has found his obsession in the mountains.
 He has climbed extensively throughout the United States including Grade V big walls in The Black Canyon, Long’s Peak, and Zion National Park.
 Karsten’s experience outside of the U.S. includes many peaks over 17,000ft in Boliva and Equador, as well as major alpine objectives in Africa and Argentina.
 Lately Karsten has been traveling to more exotic climbing locals such as Armenia, Malaysia, Singapore and Thailand for work and play.
 Karsten spends his winters chasing good snow and ice and the rest of the year traveling the world working for Fox Mountain Guides heading up their alpine programs.

 Karsten gained AMGA Alpine Guide Certification in 2013 becoming the first guide in the Southeast to achieve this certification.
 He also successfully completed the rock guide program in 2009 becoming the Southeast’s second AMGA Certified Rock Guide.
-Karsten has successfully completed the AMGA Ice Instructor Course, Leave No Trace Masters Educator Program and AIRIE Level II Avalanche Course.
+Karsten has successfully completed the Leave No Trace Masters Educator Program and AIRIE Level II Avalanche Course.
 He has also passed his Canadian Avalanche Association Operations Level 1 certification and his American Avalanche Institute Level 3 certification.
 Karsten is a licensed Provider for the AMGA Single Pitch Instructor and Climbing Wall Instructor Programs.
 He is also a Wilderness Emergency Medical Technician (WEMT-B), and has his ACA Advanced Swift Water Rescue Certification that he puts to use volunteering for the Brevard Rescue Team as their “go-to” man for high angle technical and wilderness rescues and backcountry searches.
 Karsten has served on the board of directors for the American Mountain Guides Association and is currently on the board for the Appalachian Mountain Rescue Team .
 Karsten is a SPRAT level 1 Technician.

-I proudly wear and endorse products from these companies:
+Karsten wears and endorses products from these companies:

 Leave a reply